DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Jet black demons.

-As Kay looked up, before his eyes was standing big monster.
+As Kai looked up, before his eyes was standing big monster.

 ..._It is not a mech doll_